1031 Exchange refers to the section of the Internal Revenue Code Section that provides for the tax deferred exchange of real and personal property.

 To Defer Taxes How Much Must be Invested?

-- Three 1031 replacement property Rule: Any three properties of any value.
+- Three Property Rule: Any three properties of any value.

-- 95% 1031 replacement property Rule: Any number of 1031 Replacement Properties of any value.
+- 95% Rule: Any number of properties of any value.
 95% of identified properties must be closed in 180 days or the exchange will be disallowed.

-Can Multiple Owners of a Single Property do a 1031 Exchange
+Can Multiple Owners of a Single Property Exchange

 into Different Properties?

 If the intent of varies owners of a single properties is to go their separate way it is important to first review with legal counsel the manner in which the property title is held before selling.
 Once any title issues are resolved the property can be sold and exchanged.
 In such a circumstance one investor can do an exchange while another can receive cash and pays taxes.
 It is very important that the investors be clear on their intentions before entering into an exchange agreement with a Qualified Intermediary (QI).
 Once the property being sold is closed and all exchange investors have entered into one exchange agreement the exchangers lose their options to divide the proceeds and buy separate replacement properties.

 Does the Investor have Access to the Sale Proceeds

 Part of doing an exchange is that the investor does not take constructive receipt of the sales proceeds.
 If no property is identified during the 45 day identification period the investor can receive their money on the expiration of the identification period.
 If the investors identifies properties during the 45 day identification period then does not close on an identified property the investor will have to wait the full 180 day waiting period to receive their money.
 There are a few limited exceptions to this rule.